 This is a course work based project.
 The students have to write a Computational Fluid Dynamics (CFD) program in Euler mode with time marching.
 There is also some basic mesh generation, preprocessing and post processing tasks.
 The assessment is through two reports.
-The first report demonstrates the performance of a basic CFD program and some discussion on general aspects of CFD.
-This needs to be handed in week 6 of the Michaelmas term.
-The 2nd report demonstrates the coding and performance of more advanced CFD algorithms with discussion on a selected advanced CFD topic.
-The performance and traits of the extended CFD code are contrasted with expected traits for a range of subsonic and transonic flows.
-The final report is handed in at the end of the Michaelmas term.
-The course also allows for some creativity through the design of novel algorithmic approaches.
+The first report demonstrates the performance of a basic CFD program and studies basic properties of finite difference methods.
+This needs to be handed in week 6 of the